Here you will find important enrollment information, resources, and forms.

 Because choosing the S/NC grade option may have a negative impact on a student’s academic progress, all students must discuss this with their advisor before submitting the Grade Option/Audit Request form.
 For details regarding the implications of the S/NC grade option, students should defer to their academic program’s policies.

 If the student does not select a grade option for a course when more than one grade option is available, the default option (generally the letter grade option) will automatically apply.
+The University’s Office of the Registrar does not require submission of a Grade Option/Audit Request form for graduate courses.
+However, the SCI Records Office does require this documentation for course auditing.

 NO CHANGES TO GRADE OPTIONS (S/NC or Audit) WILL BE MADE LATER THAN ONE WEEK POST ADD/DROP PERIOD.